angular-redux2/store/markdown/middleware.md

 > Note that middleware can also modify the `action` or `state` before it is sent to the next reducer.
 > To modify the `action` or `state`, simply modify the `action` parameter before calling `next(state, action)`.
+> The root reducer is the last member of the middleware chain.